-Imports by industry are sales of goods and services from industries located outside the City of Boroondara boundaries to resident households, businesses and other organisations within the area.
-Imports (domestic) includes all imports from other parts of Australia to the City.Imports (international) includes the value of all imports to the area from outside Australia.
+Imports by industry are sales of goods and services from industries located outside the City of Boroondara Plains boundaries to resident households, businesses and other organisations within the area.
+Imports (domestic) includes all imports from other parts of Australia to the Region.Imports (international) includes the value of all imports to the area from outside Australia.

 To get the full picture how each industry sector contributes to the regional or state economy, import data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 National Economics (NIEIR) - Modelled series